briansteeleca/recipes/src/posts/why-the-name.md

 This is an update for the posts page.
 I would rather not build every time that I make a change.
 So I'm going to add some new text, and hope that a manual sync will be required to build.

 It seems to work well.
-I'm going to **bold some text**, and then make some *italicized text just for fun*.
+I'm going to **bold some text**, and then make some _italicized text just for fun_.
 But please don't build until I tell you to.
 Thank-you.

 And here's a list:

 1. Do this first
 2. And then you can do this
 3. Be sure to do this step last!

-I've updated where the numbers go, but haven't sent it yet.
+~~I've updated where the numbers go, but haven't sent it yet.~~

+Now I've sent it.

 <!-- and this is a comment -->